wpxpo/blogen/readme.txt

 = Does this theme support any plugins? =

-Blogon includes support all of the plugin of WordPress directory.
+Blogen includes support all of the plugin of WordPress directory.

 == Changelog ==